 - Eight hours after your last smoke, carbon monoxide levels and oxygen levels in the blood stream normalise.

-- After two days your sense of smell and taste will be heightened
+- Your sense of smell and taste is heightened after just two days.

-Within three months your circulation will have improved and your lung function will be better – shortness of breath can now be helped with breathing exercises
+Within three months your circulation will improve and your lung function will be better.

 Find other ways to relax